crwdns2915892:0crwdne2915892:0

 -

-Use an iFixit opening tool or nylon spudger to separate the case from the device.
+Use an iFixit opening tool or nylon spudger to gently separate the bottom cover from the Chromebook.

 -

-Place the tip of the opening tool in the seam between the front and back case and slide it around the perimeter of the device to release the clips holding it together.
+Insert the tip of the opening tool into the seam between the top and bottom covers, then slide it along the perimeter to release the internal clips securing the case.

 -